bartfeenstra/betty/documentation/usage/extension/cotton_candy.rst

 .. important::
     This extension requires :doc:`npm </usage/npm>`.

-Enable this extension through Betty Desktop, or in your project's :doc:`configuration file </usage/project/configuration>` as follows:
+Enable this extension in your project's :doc:`configuration file </usage/project/configuration>` as follows:

 .. tab-set::